Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        PR_P1

    * - Unspecified
      - Content that cannot be classified by any of the other Data_Types due to lack of sufficient information.
 Note that report providers are expected to make all reasonable efforts to classify the content.
-Using Unspecified will give rise to a Warning in the Validation Tool.
+Using Unspecified will give rise to a Warning in the COUNTER Validator.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Data_Repository\ |br|\ |lb|